darco31/P2---JS-game/README.md

 ### Content
 * All content written by the developer Stephen D'Arcy

+* Inspiration was taken from the Love Maths projscet for the button design.

 * Thanks to my mentor Miguel for all his advice and help throughout the project.
 Also to the various people on Slack who helped with little bugs and always provided encouragement.
 ---